 - flexibility of agreed budget, mechanisms for varying the budget

 - financial reporting periods and deadlines.

-The GMO's control framework identifies and manages research funding conditions and research deliverables for all the types of activities outlined above.
-See the GMO website for further information.
+The RGC's control framework identifies and manages research funding conditions and research deliverables for all the types of activities outlined above.
+See the RGCwebsite for further information.

 The Research Partnership Unit: